jantman/puppet-archlinux-workstation/README.markdown

 * ensure Package lynx is absent
 * ensure Packages are present: links, lsb-release, dmidecode, ttf-dejavu, vim, wget, dnsutils, net-tools, lsof

+### archlinux_workstation::chrony

+Install and configure [chrony](https://wiki.archlinux.org/index.php/Chrony), a roaming/laptop friendly NTP client, as well as the networkmanager-dispatcher-chrony script for it.

+#### Parameters

+* __chrony_password__ - The password that other clients will use to connect to chrony.
+Our configuration only has chrony listening on localhost/127.0.0.1, so this shouldn't be important.
+  Default: 'd83ja72.f83,8wHUW94'

 ### archlinux_workstation::cups